by Hoala Greevy Founder CEO of Paubox

 Unlike Google Workspace, Paubox sends encrypted emails to any recipient, regardless if their email provider supports encryption or not.

 This is because Paubox sends encrypted emails by default.

 Every other email encryption provider requires email senders to be experts in identifying what qualifies as Protected Health Information and manually encrypt each individual email and attachment.
 However, this method leaves your organization vulnerable to HIPAA violations due to human error.

 Humans aren’t perfect, and if people are overwhelmed with their workload already, it is unrealistic to expect them to encrypt specific emails every time.
 This often results in emails containing PHI being sent without encryption, which qualifies as a data breach and a HIPAA violation.

 With Paubox, we offer an easier and more secure way to send encrypted emails.
 And the best part?
-Our integration with G Suite is so seamless, you won’t notice any change in your email behavior.
+Our integration with Google Workspace is so seamless, you won’t notice any change in your email behavior.

 Paubox eliminates the need to press any extra buttons or write “secure” in the subject line when sending encrypted emails.
 Simply compose an email as you normally would, and Paubox takes care of the rest.